Audition Frequently Asked Questions

 Do I have to attend the remaining camps in Indiana if I get a call back from the audition camps?

-All brass and percussion candidates offered membership or a "call back" must attend the rehearsal camp in Indianapolis, Indiana in January, and the rest of the winter schedule as specified for your section.
+All brass and percussion candidates offered membership or a "call back" must attend the rehearsal camp in Indianapolis, Indiana in January, as well as the rest of the winter schedule as specified for your section.

-There will be a parents meeting on Friday night of the audition camp in Indianapolis.
+There will be a parents meeting on Friday night of the November audition camp in Indianapolis.
 Please invite your parents to come and learn about the Blue Stars.
-Our continued operation is dependent upon the support and volunteerism of many parents, and this is a good opportunity for your parents to ask the many questions they have about the organization.
+Our continued operation is dependent upon the support and volunteerism of many parents, and this meeting serves as a good opportunity for your parents to ask the many questions they have about the organization.

 Parents who want to attend one of the audition camps in Florida, California, or Texas will have opportunities to talk to Blue Stars' staff members and administrators and have any questions answered on those days.

 In past years, I was required to bring a plain white t-shirt to camp on which I wrote my name and section.
 Do I need to do that this year?

 No, you will receive an official Blue Stars Audition T-Shirt when you arrive at your first camp.
 This T-shirt has a place for you to write your name and section.
 Make sure you indicate your shirt size when you fill out the camp RSVP.
 You will only receive one T-shirt throughout the audition season.

 Do you provide transportation to and from the airport?